GooseDev72/revolushell/README.md

 Download binaries with all prepacked dependencies.
 Open 'revolugui.bat' to get Batchfile GUI or 'launch-revolushell.bat' to run CLI interface.
 # Building
 Download source code and unpack it.
 Copy files from 'cli' folder to 'bzone/shell' folder.
-Download fastboot and adb binaries.
-Copy them to 'bzone/shell' folder, rename fastboot.exe to fb.exe.
+Copy adb/fastboot binaries to 'bzone/shell' folder.
 Copy launch-revolushell.bat from 'extensions' folder to 'bzone' folder.
 Also, you can copy revolugui.bat from 'extensions' folder to 'bzone' folder.
 # Contributing